thezerothcat/LaMulanaRandomizer/README.txt

 1.18:
 -----------------------------
-TextTrax randomization is now configurable for those who want to record shops.
+TextTrax randomization is now configurable for those who want to record shops, and recorded shops now include prices.
 Added more new settings: one to make all chests use coin chest graphics, one to make all maps appearing in chests give you a weight instead of a map, and one to automatically unlock grail warps by walking in front of grail tablets.

 1.17: